 If you are in need of a show-stopping salad then you have come to the right place.

-This Cauliflower and Pumpkin Couscous Salad is just bursting with beautiful fresh and punchy flavours that complement each other so well.
+This Cauliflower and Pumpkin Couscous Salad is just bursting with beautifully fresh and punchy flavors that complement each other so well.

-Filling enough to be eaten on it’s own for lunch or pair with some grilled chicken or fish, and you have yummy dinner on the table in no time.
+Filling enough to be eaten on its own for lunch or paired with some grilled chicken or fish, and you have yummy dinner on the table in no time.

 What Ingredients Am I Going To Need?

-The seasoning is super versatile and I use it ALL the time so it won’t go to waste.
+The seasoning used in this hearty salad is super versatile and can be used in so many recipes, so it won't go to waste.

 You will need:

-- A mixture of pumpkin seeds, sunflower seeds and almonds
+- Nuts and seeds: a mixture of pumpkin seeds, sunflower seeds and almonds

 How To Make Pumpkin Couscous Salad.

-You can eat it warm or cold depending on your preference.
+This salad can be enjoyed either warm or cold depending on your preference.

 I quite like having it warm as the heat from the cooked veggies and couscous makes the feta all melty, which is just delicious.

-If you prefer a cold salad then simply allow some extra time for the veggies to cool down, or you can make them ahead of time and store in the fridge until you are ready to assemble the salad.
+If you prefer a cold salad then simply allow some extra time for the veggies to cool down before constructing the salad.

 Store leftovers in an airtight container in the fridge and pack for lunch the next day.